 If you are diagnosed with gestational diabetes, you will be advised to reduce your intake of dietary sugar and given help with meal planning etc. You will be shown how to test and record your blood glucose levels at home, several times each day, so that you can monitor how well the changes in your diet are controlling your diabetes.

 Women who have diabetes during pregnancy are often advised to have their labours induced at between 38 – 40 weeks in an effort to avoid the risk of birth complications and metabolic problems for the newborn baby.
+If a combination of dietary change and regular exercise has enabled you to keep your blood sugar levels within the normal range there is no benefit (and some risks) associated with induction of labour.

 If you are diagnosed with gestational diabetes you will be offered a blood test during the first 24 hours after you’ve given birth and another 6 weeks after you’ve given birth to check that your blood sugar levels have returned to normal.